bardius/tgs/README.md

-Symfony2 CMS Docs and Ideas
+Symfony2 CMS Docs (current v 2.2.10)
 ==============================================

-This is a symfony2 based CMS on its second version.
+This is a Symfony2 based CMS on its second version.
 A lot Of improvements have to be done to provide cleaner coding and flexibility.

 At the moment custom made PageBundle, MenuBundle and SettingBundle are required.